 Capital gains realized on gifts of certain capital property

-For donations of publicly traded securities, this treatment is extended to any capital gain realized on the exchange of shares of the capital stock of a corporation for those publicly listed securities donated when they meet all of the following conditions:
+The inclusion rate of zero is extended to any capital gain realized on the exchange of shares of the capital stock of a corporation for securities listed in the first five bullets above that are then donated if the capital stock shares meet all of the following conditions:

-If you donate property to a qualified donee that is, at the time of the donation, included in a flow-through share (FTS) class of property, in addition to any capital gain that would otherwise be subject to the zero inclusion rate discussed earlier, you are deemed to have a capital gain from the disposition of another capital property equal to whichever of the following amounts is less:
+If you donate property to a qualified donee that is, at the time of the donation, included in a flow-through share (FTS) class of property, you are deemed to have a capital gain from the disposition of another capital property.
+In addition to any capital gain that would otherwise be subject to the zero inclusion rate discussed earlier in this section, you are deemed to have a capital gain from the disposition of another capital property equal to the whichever of the following amounts is less:

 If there is no advantage received in respect of the gift, the full amount of the capital gain is eligible for the inclusion rate of zero.
-However, if there is an advantage in respect of the gift, only a portion of the capital gain is eligible for the inclusion rate of zero.
-The rest is subject to an inclusion rate of 50%.
+However, However, if you receive an advantage in respect of the gift, only a portion of the capital gain is eligible for the inclusion rate of zero.
+The rest is subject to the inclusion rate calculated on Schedule 3, Capital Gains or Losses.

 The amount subject to the inclusion rate of zero is calculated using the following formula: